uwdata/arquero/docs/api/verbs.md

 Derive new column values based on the provided expressions.

 * *values*: Object of name-value pairs defining the columns to derive.
 The input object should have output column names for keys and table expressions for values.
-* *options*: An options object for relocating derived columns.
+* *options*: An options object for dropping or relocating derived columns.
 Use either the *before* or *after* property to indicate where to place derived columns.
 Specifying both before and after is an error.
 Unlike the [relocate](#relocate) verb, this option affects only new columns; overwritten columns with existing names are excluded from relocation.
+  * *drop*: A boolean (default `false`) indicating if the original columns should be dropped, leaving only the derived columns.
+If `true`, the *before* and *after* options are ignored.
   * *before*: An anchor column that relocated columns should be placed before.
 The value can be any legal column selection.
 If multiple columns are selected, only the *first* column will be used as an anchor.
   * *after*: An anchor column that relocated columns should be placed after.
 The value can be any legal column selection.
 If multiple columns are selected, only the *last* column will be used as an anchor.